Prescription Plans for Seniors Who Are Medicare Eligible

-Medicare Part D is a prescription drug plan sold by private health insurance companies.
+Medicare Part D is a prescription drug plan for Medicare beneficiaries sold by private health insurance companies.
 It can be a standalone addition to Original Medicare, or it can be included in a Medicare Advantage plan.
 You will have to pay a monthly premium to have a Part D policy, and the plan will require you to pay other out-of-pocket costs like deductibles, copays, and coinsurance.
-A Medicare Savings program or “Extra Help” can lower those costs if you meet eligibility requirements.
+A Medicare Savings program or “Extra Help">Extra Help” can lower those costs if you meet eligibility requirements.

 Medicare Advantage (Part C)

 Medicare Part C, often called Medicare Advantage, is also sold by private insurance companies.
 It includes Original Medicare (you do not lose Part A or B coverage) and usually includes other services like: